More growth, less red tape. This is what small businesses are expecting from the 2019 elections in India.

 Promoting Women-run Small Businesses

-A constant demand from small businesses every election year is to promote the number of women-controlled enterprises in the country.
-Not only is this a direct propeller for women empowerment, it is also an excellent way to create jobs.
+The constant demand from small businesses every election year is to promote the number of women-controlled enterprises in the country.
+Not only is this a direct propeller for women’s empowerment, but it is also an excellent way to create jobs.
 Furthermore, there are over 10 million women-owned small businesses in the country which require funding and better technology to grow.

 This elections, Be The Voice of your Business. #BeTheVoiceOfMSMEs